 Akayama DanJay is an eclectic bag of references.
 We’ve already discussed Dante’s Inferno and giant-robot-anime, and now I’m waxing on about JJBA while promising Paradise Lost.
 Outside some generally superficial Christian symbolism in anime like Neon Genesis Evangelion and Death Note, there’s not a lot of overlap between the media I’m mixing.
 Why did I decide to combine these ideas?

 Well, when I wrote the first draft of this story, the ‘exploratory’ draft, I just wrote what I wanted and got The Inferno with giant robots.
 That’s a good way to start any project: do something fun.
 You’ll never regret the practice.
-I scrapped that draft (though you can read it, if you support me on Patreon!) and started again, this time focused on the meaning I wanted to convey.
+I scrapped that draft and started again, this time focused on the meaning I wanted to convey.
 I didn’t start with a theme; I blindly wandered my way from one cool moment to another.
 The theme only revealed itself when I considered the references I made in hindsight.
 Once you have your theme, your book writes itself.

 Dante’s Inferno is about guilt.
 Dante Alighieri emphasizes to no end that the damned are punished by their own conscience.
 After touring Hell, Dante finally ‘recognizes his own sin’ as any good God-fearing Christian must.
 He purifies himself through the rest of The Divine Comedy in Purgatory and Heaven.